datacarpentry/spreadsheet-ecology-lesson/_episodes/01-format-data.md

 ![single-info example](../fig/single-info.png)

 > ## Exercise
-> We're going to take a messy version of the survey data and clean it up.
+> We're going to take a messy version of the survey data and describle how we would clean it up.
 >
 > - Download the data by clicking [here](https://ndownloader.figshare.com/files/2252083) to get it from FigShare.
-> - Open up the data in a spreadsheet program
+> - Open up the data in a spreadsheet program.
 > - You can see that there are two tabs.
 Two field assistants conducted the surveys, one in 2013 and one in 2014, and they both kept track of the data in their own way.
 Now you're the person in charge of this project and you want to be able to start analyzing the data.
-> - With the person next to you, work on the messy data so that a computer will be able to understand it.
-Clean up the 2013 and 2014 tabs, and put them all together in one spreadsheet.
+> - With the person next to you, discuss how to organize the messy data so that a computer will be able to understand it.
+Explain the steps you would take to clean up the 2013 and 2014 tabs, and to put them all together in one spreadsheet.
 >
 > **Important** Do not forget our first piece of advice, the
 > create a new file (or tab) for the cleaned data, never
 > modify your original (raw) data.
 >
->After you go through this exercise, we'll discuss as a group what you think was wrong
+>After you go through this exercise, we'll discuss as a group what was wrong
-> with this data and how you fixed it.
+> with this data and how you would fix it.
 {: .challenge}

 An excellent reference, in particular with regard to R scripting is